Byron Buxton: Personal life

 Buxton is from Baxley, Georgia, where he spent his adolescent years through high school.
 His father, Felton, owns a trucking company, and his mother, Carrie, works in a school cafeteria.
-He has a sister.
-Buxton's cousin, Dexter Carter, is a former professional football player.
+Byron is one of their three children, one of whom, daughter Keva, is ten years Byron's junior.
+Buxton's cousin, Dexter Carter, is a former NFL running back.

 Buxton began dating Lindsey Tillery in 2012.
-She also attended Appling County High School, and was three years ahead of Buxton.
-They were married in 2016.
-The couple have two sons together; their oldest was born in 2013 and their second child was born in 2020.
+She also attended Appling County High School, where she played softball, and was three years ahead of Buxton.
+They married in 2016, and have three sons together: Their oldest was born in 2013, their second in 2020, and third in 2023.